xtreme-d/relion-tutorial-simplified/4-3 Template Based Picking.md

 Read FOM maps? | `No`
 Shrink factor | `0`

-Once done, check `coords_suffix_autopick.star` file and you can see that all micrographs contain picks of particles.
+Once done, check `coords_suffix_autopick.star` file and you will see that all micrographs contain selections of particles.

-If you are not satisfied with the result, you may manually pick/unpick selections.
+If you are not satisfied with the result, you may manually pick/unpick particular selections.

 * Left button click - pick a particle.
 * Middle button click - unpick a particle.